Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Use the right size brush for what you're priming.
 A brush too big for a small area will be difficult and messy to work with.
 For most interior trim, I use an angled 2 to 2 1/2-inch brush.
 For narrow window sash, or working around door hinges and other small areas, a 1-inch brush is perfect.

 Over-application can also cause problems with the paint.
-If the primer underneath was applied heavily and hasn't cured enough, the paint on top can remain soft and sticky to the touch for an extended period of time, especially if a darker color was used.
+If the primer underneath was applied heavily and hasn't cured enough, the paint on top can remain soft and sticky to the touch for an extended period of time, especially if a darker color was used because these dry slower.
 Always apply thin coats so the primer can dry normally before you paint over it.

 Two prime coats also gives you optimal paint coverage when painting white over brown wood that hasn't been painted.
 The paint will cover so much easier in a couple coats.
 The gloss of the paint will also be more shiny and smooth.

 Anyone who follows my content knows I'm a big fan of primer from the Zinsser brand.
 They have some of the best products on the market for paint prep.
 One of my favorite oil-based products for brushing and rolling stained wood is Zinsser Cover Stain.
 Kilz Original is another good one I have used many times in the past, but I like Cover Stain because I can use it outdoors too.

 If you have a Sherwin Williams store in your area, they're Pro Block primer is great for wood too, or the oil version of the Multi-Purpose Primer.
 Pro Block dries a little faster.
 Cover Stain usually costs less and sands easier.